francisrayos/NewVisions-Monitoring/README.md

 Server Monitoring & Live Tailing - DevOps Fellow Project @ Insight

 ## Project Overview

 Heartbeat is a monitoring dashboard solution, launched through Logz.io, a Grafana and ELK Stack-based infrastructure monitoring tool.
 This project was launched as a pro-bono consulting project for New Visions for Public Schools, who aimed to centralize a monitoring system for the tools and services in its tech stack.
 The data team relies on a set of tools and services to process data provided by the Department of Education and other sources before feeding it into the tools and app that the organization maintains.
-Heartbeat centralizes metric and log aggregation to monitor certain data pipelines and the health of EC2 instances, Airflow schedulers, and more.
+Heartbeat centralizes metric and log aggregation to monitor certain data pipelines and the health of EC2 instances, Airflow schedulers, and more. <br />

 ![Image of Architecture](images/architecture.png)